neelkamath/omni-chat-backend/docs/developing.md

 1. Add a [changelog](CHANGELOG.md) entry.
 1. Update the steps to migrate to the new version in [`docker-compose.md`](docker-compose.md).
 1. Update [`cloud.md`](cloud.md).
-1. Only commit to the `master` branch when releasing a new version.
+1. Only commit to the `master` branch when releasing a new version, or overwriting the previous one.